-Want to know how to increase numbers of customers?
+Want to know how to increase the number of customers?
 Using a sales performance calculator is one of the best strategies to increase sales.
 It is also one of the most efficient ways to drive sales performance.
-A methodical way of outlining exactly what your sales team need to do in order to achieve your projected growth, it’s a granular break down outlining the necessary daily activity needed to achieve weekly, monthly and even yearly goals.
+A methodical way of outlining exactly what your sales team needs to do in order to achieve your projected growth, it’s a granular breakdown outlining the necessary daily activity needed to achieve weekly, monthly, and even yearly goals.
 Once complete, your sales team can work towards realistic, and more importantly, transparent goals to increase customer growth.

 Choosing a base point is important.
 Deciding on how many customers you actually want to win is the best starting point for your customer growth strategy.
 Using previous figures and existing industry climate is a good way to come up with a realistic estimate.
 Once you have this, you can work out exactly what actions are required by your sales team in order to achieve this goal.

 Next, you need to come up with conversion rates for your calls to conversations, conversations to consultations, and consultations to sales.
 Again, looking at historical data is the easiest way to come up with an accurate projection of what your sales team can truly achieve.
 Once you have these figures, you can use them to influence your calculator.

 Now that you have the figures you need, you can craft your sales calculator.
 Using the formula below as a base can help you determine what you need to do to improve sales performance and customer growth.